On This Page

 2.1.0 specification.
 All

-customer-initiated card-not-present sales transactions mentioned in point 1 can be
+customer-initiated card-not-present sales transactions with check enrollment can be

 authenticated with 3-D Secure